 Researchers examined data from over 15,000 twins in the UK.
 Parents answered the Strengths and Difficulties Questionnaire (SDQ).
 This is a behavior evaluation tool for 3-16 year-olds used by clinicians, educationalists, and researchers.
 All of the subjects were part of another project called the Twins Early Development study (TEDs).
 Researchers examined the children’s records of social problems with peers, and instances of emotionality and hyperactivity.
 They also looked at the age of the father and any other relevant environmental or genetic factors.

 What they learned was that certain prosocial aspects of a child’s personality and behavior are genetically driven.
 Those children born to a father under age 25 had better social behaviors when they were young.
 The same was true to those born to a father who was 51 or older.
-When children were born to a young or old father, when they became adolescence, their prosocial behavior lagged behind their peers.
+When children were born to a young or old father, when they became adolescents, their prosocial behavior lagged behind their peers.

 There might be an ideal window for when the right time is to farther children.
 Getty Images.